rust-lang/rust/doc/tutorial/ffi.md

         ret (x.tv_sec as u64) * 1000_000_u64 + (x.tv_usec as u64);
     }

-The `libc = ""` sets the name of the native module to the empty string to prevent the rust compiler from trying to link it.
+The `#[link_name = ""]` sets the name of the native module to the empty string to prevent the rust compiler from trying to link it.
 The standard C library is already linked with Rust programs.

 A `timeval`, in C, is a struct with two 32-bit integers.
 Thus, we define a record type with the same contents, and declare